Storybook is configured via a folder called

 You can also adjust your Storybook configuration and implement your custom logic for loading your stories.
 For example, suppose you were working on a project that includes a particular pattern that the conventional ways of loading stories could not solve, in that case, you could adjust your configuration as follows:

-As your Storybook grows in size, it gets challenging to load all of your stories in a performant way, slowing down the loading times and yielding a large bundle.
-Starting with Storybook 6.4, you can optimize your story loading by enabling the
+As your Storybook grows, it gets challenging to load all of your stories performantly, slowing down the loading times and yielding a large bundle.
+Out of the box, Storybook loads your stories on demand rather than during boot-up to improve the performance of your Storybook.
+If you need to load all of your stories during boot-up, you can disable this feature by setting the

 This feature is experimental, and it has some limitations on what you can and cannot do in your stories files.
 If you plan to use it, you'll need to take into consideration the following limitations: